XRGames/xr-challenge/README.md

 ## Mission
 Your mission, should you choose to accept it, is to create a very simple game.
 This involves player control of an avatar from a top down perspective, collecting stars and reaching an exit.
 We have made a start for you.
 After cloning the repository, open up the **Main.unity** scene and get started!

-This mission should take you about 1-3 hours.
-You may, however, spend as much time as you wish on the mission, within the boundary of the deadline - **1 week** from receipt of this document.
+The objectives should take you about 1-3 hours.
+You may, however, spend as much time as you wish within the boundary of the deadline to embellish your demo.
+The deadline is **1 week** from receipt of this document.

 ### Objectives
 * Implement simple character movement using WASD;